laurabow/P2-Caves-Wyverns/README.md

 - have a way for the player to create their own character to play with
 - Make the player characters and opponents more complex with attributes that can add modifiers to the dice rolls
 - Add a way for players to level up and more difficult opponents for them to face.
-- create a narrative element to multiple battles to make the game more immersive.
+- create a narrative element to multiple battles to make the game more immersive. (create a story campaign for the player to go through

 ## Project Schedule